junxit/us-congress-bills-114/bill.md

   - **(6)** to employ such persons, other than the members, as the board considers necessary, and to determine the compensation and specify the duties of the persons;
   - **(7)** to prepare and submit for the approval of the Secretary, before the beginning of each fiscal year, rates of assessment under section 6 and an annual budget of the anticipated expenses to be incurred in the administration of the order, including the probable cost of each promotion, research, and information activity proposed to be developed or carried out by the Board;
   - **(8)** to borrow funds necessary for the startup expenses of the order;
-  - **(9)** to carry out research, education, and promotion programs and projects, and to pay the costs of such programs and projects with assessments collected under section 6;
+  - **(9)** to carry out generic research, education, and promotion programs and projects relating to concrete masonry products, and to pay the costs of such programs and projects with assessments collected under section 6;
   - **(10)** subject to subsection (e), to enter into contracts or agreements to develop and carry out programs or projects of research, education, and promotion relating to concrete masonry products;
   - **(11)** to keep minutes, books, and records that reflect the actions and transactions of the Board, and promptly report minutes of each Board meeting to the Secretary;
   - **(12)** to receive, investigate, and report to the Secretary complaints of violations of the order;
   - **(13)** to furnish the Secretary with such information as the Secretary may request;
   - **(14)** to recommend to the Secretary such amendments to the order as the Board considers appropriate; and
-  - **(15)** to provide the Secretary with advance notice of meetings.
+  - **(15)** to provide the Secretary with advance notice of meetings to permit the Secretary or the Secretary’s representative to attend the meetings.
 - **(d)** *Programs and projects; budgets; expenses*
-  - **(1)** *Programs and projects* The order shall require the Board to submit to the Secretary for approval any program or project of research, education, or promotion.
+  - **(1)** *Programs and projects*
+    - **(A)** *In general* The order shall require the Board to submit to the Secretary for approval any program or project of research, education, or promotion relating to concrete masonry products.
+    - **(B)** *Statement required* Any educational or promotional activity undertaken with funds provided by the Board shall include a statement that such activities were supported in whole or in part by the Board.
   - **(2)** *Budgets*
     - **(A)** *Submission* The order shall require the Board to submit to the Secretary for approval a budget of the anticipated expenses and disbursements of the Board in the implementation of the order, including the projected costs of concrete masonry products research, education, and promotion programs and projects.
     - **(B)** *Timing* The budget shall be submitted before the beginning of a fiscal year and as frequently as may be necessary after the beginning of the fiscal year.
-    - **(C)** *Approval* If the Secretary fails to approve or reject a budget within 30 days of receipt, such budget shall be deemed approved.
+    - **(C)** *Approval* If the Secretary fails to approve or reject a budget within 60 days of receipt, such budget shall be deemed approved, unless the Secretary provides to the Board and to Congress, in writing, reasonable justification for the delay and provides a reasonable date by which approval or disapproval will be made.
   - **(3)** *Administrative Expenses*
-    - **(A)** *Incurring expenses* A board may incur the expenses described in paragraph (2) and other expenses for the administration, maintenance, and functioning of the Board as authorized by the Secretary.
+    - **(A)** *Incurring expenses* The Board may incur the expenses described in paragraph (2) and other expenses for the administration, maintenance, and functioning of the Board as authorized by the Secretary.
     - **(B)** *Payment of expenses* Expenses incurred under subparagraph (A) shall be paid by the Board using assessments collected under section 6, earnings obtained from assessments, and other income of the Board.
 Any funds borrowed by the Board shall be expended only for startup costs and capital outlays.
     - **(C)** *Limitation on spending* For fiscal years beginning 3 or more years after the date of the establishment of the Board, the Board may not expend for administration (except for reimbursement to the Secretary required under subparagraph (D)), maintenance, and functioning of the Board in a fiscal year an amount that exceeds 10 percent of the assessment and other income received by the Board for the fiscal year.
-    - **(D)** *Reimbursement of Secretary* The order shall require that the Secretary be reimbursed from assessments for all expenses incurred by the Secretary in the implementation, administration, and supervision of the order, including all referenda costs incurred in connection with the order.
+    - **(D)** *Reimbursement of Secretary* The order shall require that the Secretary be reimbursed by the Board from assessments for all expenses incurred by the Secretary in the implementation, administration, and supervision of the order, including all referenda costs incurred in connection with the order.
 - **(e)** *Contracts and agreements*
   - **(1)** *In general* The order shall provide that, with the approval of the Secretary, the Board may—
-    - **(A)** enter into contracts and agreements to carry out programs and projects of research, education, and promotion activities relating to concrete masonry products, including contracts and agreements with manufacturer associations or other entities as considered appropriate by the Secretary;
+    - **(A)** enter into contracts and agreements to carry out generic research, education, and promotion programs and projects relating to concrete masonry products, including contracts and agreements with manufacturer associations or other entities as considered appropriate by the Secretary;
     - **(B)** enter into contracts and agreements for administrative services; and
-    - **(C)** pay the cost of approved research, education, and promotion programs and projects using assessments collected under section 6, earnings obtained from assessments, and other income of the Board.
+    - **(C)** pay the cost of approved generic research, education, and promotion programs and projects using assessments collected under section 6, earnings obtained from assessments, and other income of the Board.
   - **(2)** *Requirements* Each contract or agreement shall provide that any person who enters into the contract or agreement with the Board shall—
-    - **(A)** develop and submit to the Board a proposed activity together with a budget that specifies the cost to be incurred to carry out the activity;
+    - **(A)** develop and submit to the Board a proposed program or project together with a budget that specifies the cost to be incurred to carry out the program or project;
     - **(B)** keep accurate records of all of transactions relating to the contract or agreement;
     - **(C)** account for funds received and expended in connection with the contract or agreement;
     - **(D)** make periodic reports to the Board of activities conducted under the contract or agreement; and
     - **(E)** make such other reports as the Board or the Secretary considers relevant.
-  - **(3)** *Failure to approve* If the Secretary fails to approve or reject a contract or agreement entered into under paragraph (1) within 30 days of receipt, the contract or agreement shall be deemed approved.
+  - **(3)** *Failure to approve* If the Secretary fails to approve or reject a contract or agreement entered into under paragraph (1) within 60 days of receipt, the contract or agreement shall be deemed approved, unless the Secretary provides to the Board and to Congress, in writing, reasonable justification for the delay and provides a reasonable date by which approval or disapproval will be made.
 - **(f)** *Books and records of Board*
   - **(1)** *In general* The order shall require the Board to—
     - **(A)** maintain such books and records (which shall be available to the Secretary for inspection and audit) as the Secretary may require;